|Nutritional Guidelines (per serving)|

-Pain au chocolat is one of the best known French pastries.
+Pain au chocolat, which means "bread with chocolate", is one of the best-known French pastries.
 Just the mention of the name conjures up French breakfast with fresh coffee and pastries, warm from the oven, with delicious melted chocolate.

 This recipe may look daunting, but be assured, it isn't.
-There are simple steps, and the dough has to rest a lot so the time at the counter is much less than you think.
-Do try them, fresh from the oven.
+There are simple steps, and the dough has to rest a lot, so the time at the counter is much less than you think.
+Do try them fresh and warm from the oven.